Skip to main content

 The policy identifies potentially risky vendors and prescribes controls to minimize risk and ensure compliance with regulatory rules.
 Vendor management policies are a critical component of an organization’s overall compliance risk management strategy.

-The more vendors you share sensitive information with, the more exposed your organization is to bad actors.
-This guide will help you create a Vendor Management Policy.
-We suggest that you work with your applicable internal team(s) to assist with development of the policy.
-See below for the sections you should include when creating your firm’s policy
+The more vendors you work with and share sensitive information with, the more exposed your organization is to security threats.
+This guide will help you create a Vendor Management Policy for your organization.
+We suggest that you work with your applicable internal team to assist with the development of the policy.
+See below for the sections you should include when creating your firm’s policy.

 Please note that policies set some parameters for decision-making but leave room for flexibility.
 They show the “why” behind an action.
-Procedures, on the other hand, explain the “how;” they provide step-by-step instructions for specific routine tasks.
+Procedures, on the other hand, explain the “how.”
+They provide step-by-step instructions for specific routine tasks.
 They may even include a checklist or process steps to follow.

-Key Elements #
+Key Elements

 Vendor Management Policies typically include:

-• Types of risks and their definitions
+• Risk Types and Definitions

-• Vendor assessment process
+• Vendor Assessment

-• Contractual agreement requirements
+• Contractual Agreements

-• Policy Review and Approval
+• Policy Review & Approval

-Developing the Policy#
+Developing the Policy

 Purpose and Scope

 Use this section to explain who the policy applies to.
 It can be as simple as one sentence or more detailed according to the complexities of your organization.
-See example below to get you started:
+See examples below to get you started:

 • This policy may apply to some or all of the following: employees, contractors, external parties, etc.